1. Noma (Copenhagen)

 Forget Como: If you seek the pleasures of an idyllic European lake trip—and want to squeeze in a visit to the place insiders are calling the most exciting restaurant in Italy while you’re at it—choose Garda instead.
 In just a few years, Lido 84’s chef Riccardo Cammanini has earned some of the most important gastronomic distinctions for his way with pasta—a cacio e pepe is cooked inside a pig’s bladder, for instance—and odds are he’ll soon become a way bigger name in the States.
 Eat his food before the gastronauts make it impossible.

 At long last, Momofuku’s David Chang will open in Los Angeles.
-The chef hasn’t shared too many details on the project, which was temporarily called North Spring, but so far we know that he’s chosen a big industrial space near Downtown, ordered several barbecue smokers, and intends to develop a menu that isn’t a facsimile of something he’s done before.
+The chef hasn’t shared too many details on the project, which was temporarily called North Spring but is now called majordomo.
+It’s housed in a big industrial space near Downtown and equipped with several barbecue smokers.
 Given Chang’s track record in places like Sydney, when he goes into a new city with a competitive young restaurant scene, he aims extremely high.

 8. Gaa (Bangkok)